fatiando/community/GOVERNANCE.md

 It is expected that all communication between the Council will be carried out in the open through one of The Project's [communication channels][contact].

-The Council are responsible for planning, organization, and direction of The Project's operations and programs.
+The Council is responsible for planning, organization, and direction of The Project's operations and programs.
 There is an expectation that Steering Council members will attend regular online meetings and invest effort in community and organizational strategy, as